pack7df/online-store/README.md

+To run the project:
+1. npm install
+2. npm run dev
+it should run on http://localhost:5175/

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.